Desbeers/Chord-Provider/README.md

 - SwiftUI 'DocumentGroup', used to show the songs, is very buggy and limited.
 - 'Pinch to zoom' is buggy on macOS.
 Sometimes it just stops working.
 There is a 'zoon' toggle in the toolbar.
 - The 'Browser' for macOS is not too smart; it does not update when you add or delete files in the Finder while Chord Provider is open.
-- The 'song' is rendered in a SwiftUI View, so, a bit sluggisch...
+- The 'song' is rendered in a SwiftUI View, so, a bit sluggish...
 But fancy!

 ### Thanks